Christopher T. Adams

-Christopher T. Adams (born June 19, 1972) is a Republican member of the Maryland House of Delegates, representing District 37B since 2015.
+Christopher T. Adams (born June 19, 1972) is an American politician who has served as a Republican member of the Maryland House of Delegates, representing District 37B, since 2015.

 Early life and career

-Adams was born on June 19, 1972 in Salisbury, Maryland, where he attended Wicomico High School in 1990.
+Adams was born on June 19, 1972, in Salisbury, Maryland, where he attended Wicomico High School in 1990.
 He graduated from Salisbury University with a Bachelor of Science in business management in 1994 and a M.B.A. in 1996.
 A fifth generation Eastern Shore native, he is married and has three children.

 Adams worked as a salesman from 1992 to 1995 and sales manager from 1995 to 2001 at Value Carpet One.
 He has served as president of Value Carpet One since 2001.

 In October 2013, Adams declared his candidacy for the Maryland House of Delegates.
 He prevailed in the Republican primary alongside Johnny Mautz, earning 24.5 percent of the vote.
 He won the general election with 30.3 percent of the vote.